-Notice that in \eqref{def of nstep sign} the classical tensor product $\otimes$ used in rough paths theory is replaced by a bi-linear convolution operation $\ast$.
+Notice that in \eqref{def of nstep sign} the classical tensor product $\otimes$ used in rough path theory is replaced by a bilinear convolution operation $\ast$.
 We will go back to this convolution product (which is one of our main ingredients) below.
 For the time being, let us just notice that it can be defined as a component-wise operation similarly to the classical tensor algebra, i.e.

 With the Volterra structure for $(t,\tau)\mapsto z_t ^\tau$ and the proper definition of the convolution product $\ast$, we will argue that the solution to a $V$-valued Volterra equation